 Dr. Margaret Policastro is the founding Director of our Summer Reading Clinic.
 She is also a Professor of Language and Literacy and Director of our MA Program in Reading.
 Dr. Policastro has more than 3 decades of experience teaching both undergraduate and graduate students in language and literacy at Roosevelt University.
 She has worked for more than 10 years on grant-funded literacy projects in suburban and city schools, and has published three books in the last three years on balanced literacy instruction and improving family-school connections.
 All of the teachers in our Summer Reading Clinic are licensed and experienced elementary and high school teachers who are studying to become reading specialists in the state of Illinois.

 Students work in small group settings and receive one-on-one balanced literacy instruction.
 Children and parents are provided with formative feedback on a daily basis.
 Teachers design appropriate activities and materials to meet each student’s individual learning needs.
 Whether your child is struggling with literacy, or is excelling in reading and writing and wants to be challenged, the teachers will design a plan to fit him or her.
 A series of Living Literacy at Home parent and child workshops also are offered through-out the five weeks.

 Your child will be immersed in the following experiences:

-The clinic operates Monday through Thursday from 9:00 a.m. - Noon.
-Plan to attend our Family Open House on June ,7 2018 from 4:30 p.m. - 6:00 p.m.
+The clinic operates June 13 - July 14, 2022, Monday through Thursday from 9:00 a.m. - noon.
+Family Open House will be held from 4:30 p.m. - 6:00 p.m. on June 9, 2022.